duyubo/duyubo.github.io/index.md

 ## About Me

 I am Yubo Du, a Ph.D. graduate student researcher at University of Pittsburgh.
 I joined Dr. Jun Yang's lab since Jan 2023.
-My interests lie in defending the programs against memory safety-related bugs or exploitations such as Use-After-Free (UAF) detection and Out-of-Bounds (OOB) detection.
+My interests lie in  memory safety, with a focus on improving the performance and memory efficiency of use-after-free (UAF) and out-of-bounds (OOB) detection/prevention in C/C++ programs.
+My research combines compiler instrumentation, runtime systems, and memory allocator design to make strong security guarantees practical for real-world software.

 ## Education